 uncomplete-tasks Reopen completed tasks

-update-tasks Modify task properties
+update-tasks Modify task properties with explicit due/deadline clearing

-Project management (5 tools):
+Project management (6 tools):

 Tool Description

-add-projects Create new projects
+add-projects Create new projects (now with workspace support)

 find-projects Search projects

-update-projects Edit project details
+update-projects Edit project details (typed colors)

-project-management General project operations
+project-management Archive/unarchive operations

-project-move Relocate projects within hierarchy
+reorder-objects Reorder projects and sections within hierarchy

 Sections (3 tools):